ben-porteous/CompSci-719---Exercises-and-My-Projects/Lab 4 - Intro to CSS/README.md

 # Web Lab &ndash; Intro to CSS
 In this lab, we begin our coverage of CSS.

-## Obtaining the code
-Now that you've obtained a copy of this repository through GitHub Classroom's invite, you have your own private version of this repository (i.e. the one you're looking at now)!
-To clone this repository onto your machine, click the green `Code` button, make sure `HTTPS` is selected, then click the `copy` button to the right of the web URL to copy its value.
-Then, clone onto your local machine from a terminal, using the `git clone` command.

-If this is the first time you've ever cloned a repository on the current machine, you may be asked to enter your GitHub credentials.
-The "sign in with your browser" option should work just fine.
-You may need to enter your GitHub username and password, and / or authorize "git credential manager" to access your account.
-Perform these steps if asked.

-Now, you should have a clone of your repository on your local machine, ready to develop!

-Remember to commit and push your work regularly for backup purposes.

 ## Exercise One &ndash; CSS files
 From the  the [`ex01`](./exercises/ex01) folder, locate and modify the file [`tim_berners_lee.html`](./exercises/ex01/tim_berners_lee.html) so that it links to the external style sheet [`style1.css`](./exercises/ex01/style1.css) in the same folder.
 Look at the webpage in your browser, both before and after you do this.